-Long-term incentive award guidelines are established such that the value of the awards for a given executive is consistent with the Company's desire to deliver total compensation at approximately the market median.
+Generally, long-term incentive award guidelines are established such that the value of the awards for a given executive is consistent with the Company's desire to deliver total compensation in the 50th to 75th percentile range of market.
 Each NEO's award level, other than Mr. Kingsley's, is based on Mr. Kingsley's recommendation to the Compensation Committee, which is based on his subjective assessment of the individual's performance and, to a lesser extent, his subjective assessment of the Company's performance.
 Mr. Kingsley's award level is determined by the Compensation Committee's subjective and discretionary determination of his performance and, to a lesser extent, its subjective view of the Company's performance.
 The actual value delivered may vary above or below the target value based on the performance of the Company's stock over time, and the timing of the executive's decision to realize such value.
-For 2007, each NEO's targeted long-term incentive awards were within the market median for their position.

-Long-term incentive awards for the NEOs are currently structured to provide 50% of the expected value in the form of stock options and 50% of the expected value in the form of restricted stock.
+Long-term incentive awards for the NEOs are structured to provide approximately 50% of the expected value in the form of stock options and 50% of the expected value in the form of restricted stock awards.
 The Compensation Committee believes that stock options and restricted stock incent management actions that drive the creation of stockholder value and promote executive stock ownership.
 However, stock options and restricted stock have different characteristics.
 Stock options provide value only to the extent that the Company's stock price appreciates above the stock price on the date of grant.
-Restricted stock provides value regardless of whether the Company's stock price appreciates, and helps retain executives over the course of business and market cycles that may negatively impact the Company's operations and stock price in the short term.
-Because at the time of grant option shares have a lower expected value than restricted shares, relatively more option shares are awarded.
-Stock option and restricted stock awards are equally weighted for all NEOs to reflect the Compensation Committee's belief that stock price appreciation, retention of executives and executive stock ownership are all important objectives.
-Stock option and restricted stock awards are made on an annual basis on the date of the annual stockholder meeting or at the time of a special event (such as upon hiring or promotion).
+Restricted stock awards provide value regardless of whether the Company's stock price appreciates, and help retain executives over the course of business and market cycles that may negatively impact the Company's operations and stock price in the short term.
+Because at the time of grant option shares have a lower expected value than restricted stock awards, relatively more option shares are awarded.
+Stock option and restricted stock awards are approximately equally weighted for all NEOs to reflect the Compensation Committee's belief that stock price appreciation, retention of executives and executive stock ownership are all important objectives.
+Stock option and restricted stock awards are generally made on an annual basis, or at the time of a special event (such as upon hiring or promotion).
+Historically, we have usually made awards on the date of the annual meeting, or the first Compensation Committee meeting of a year.
+However, we have not adopted specific guidelines as to the timing of such awards but attempt not to make awards during any periods when we have non-public information which could impact our stock price.